 and how refreshing books like Spider-Man’s Brand New Day and Morrison’s New X-Men can be.
 There’s some creator-owned rights talk, and Don brings up symphonic music

 to hammer home his point on artistic “innovators” and “cultivators”.

 Not Only Could No One Draw Or Design Like Alex Toth,

 No One Could Letter Like He Could As Well.

 Yet, We Missed Talking About It On This Episode.

 Some people say that Don is the glue that holds this show together.
 If that’s the case, then this episode is a hot mess.
 It’s Dallas and Al this time around, and we continue our multi-episode discussion on our favorite artists.
-This time around we discuss the giants of the comic book industry.
-The laundry list includes: Neil Adams (duh!), Paul Smith, Al Williamson, John Buscema, Winsor McCay, Steve Rude, and Will Eisner.
+We discuss the giants of the comic book industry, Neil Adams (duh!), Paul Smith, Al Williamson, John Buscema, Winsor McCay, Steve Rude, and Will Eisner.